terryma/snoocore/miscellaneous-oauth-fns.md

 ### `reddit.hasAccessToken()` -> boolean

-Does this Snoocore instance have a refresh token?
+Does this Snoocore instance have an access token?

 ### `reddit.getRefreshToken()` -> `undefined` or string